Will-Java-FS/oscar-ramirez/week-3/day-2/README.md

 - Typescript 3.4 introduced a new construct for literal values called 'const assertions'
 - It is a syntax type assertion with 'const' in place of the type name
 - When we construct new literal expressions with const assertions, we can tell the language that:
-    - No literal types in taht expression should be widened (meaning no going from "hello" to string)
+    - No literal types in that expression should be widened (meaning no going from "hello" to string)
     - Object literals get readonly properties
     - Array literals become readonly tuples
 - This is useful when mixing object literals